1. What is the difference between euphemism and dysphemism?

 - Euphemism is not socially acceptable and is something said in an innapropriate manner, whereas, dysphemism is putting something socially unacceptable in a polite manner.

 Other questions in this quiz

-4. What is an 'indirect reference' to something called?
+4. What is an enlarged example extracted from a text called?

 Similar English Language & Literature resources: